particle4dev/yaml-config-loader/README.md

-A webpack loader for Markdown files with optional [yaml front matter][1].
+A webpack loader for YAML config.

 Installation
 ------------

-npm install markdown-with-front-matter-loader
+npm install ...

 Usage